 Five factors make Longboat Key a special place.
 First are its natural physical attributes such as its beaches, warm weather, barrier island status with limited access, and a location near to but separated from more urban areas.
 Second is its built environment.
 The Town has a low- to mid-rise built environment that is protected by the Town Charter and regulations that guard it from becoming a condo canyon such as Fort Lauderdale, Clearwater Beach, and many others.
-Third basic amenities for residents are available on the Key, reducing the need to go off the island for basic retail services.
-Fourth the island is more than simply a retirement community in the classic Florida model.
+Third, basic amenities for residents are available on the Key, reducing the need to go off the island for basic retail services.
+Fourth, the island is more than simply a retirement community in the classic Florida model.
 The Town is not a business center, nor is it a suburb whose primary function is housing for the workforce.
 It is a recreational community that provides for the active lifestyles of full-time and part-time residents, some fully or partially retired, and some still fully active in the workplace.
-Fifth are the people, the residents, and the visitors to Longboat Key.
+The fifth factor is the people; the residents, and visitors to Longboat Key.
 It is the people who create a sense of community, whose values emphasize the calm, comfortable lifestyle that characterizes the Town, and whose desire for quality will maintain the community into the future.

-The shared vision for the future is to preserve, protect, and retain the special nature of Longboat.
+The shared vision for the future is to preserve, protect, restore, and retain the special nature of Longboat.
 What does it mean to say that the shared vision of the future is that the distinctiveness of Longboat Key will be preserved?
 Does it mean that the Key will be maintained as a living museum?
 No. Does it mean that nothing will change?
 No. The residents understand that to try to stay in the same place is to fall behind and that nothing in life is static.
 Therefore, Longboat Key will change.
-The challenge is whether it can change in ways that retain or enhance the quality, the distinctiveness, the culture, and the lifestyle that make Longboat Key so special.
-The purpose of the Vision Plan is to delineate goals and strategies that meet that challenge.
+The challenge is whether it can change in ways that restore, retain or enhance the quality, the distinctiveness, the culture, and the lifestyle that make Longboat Key so special.
+The purpose of the Vision Plan is to delineate goals and strategies that meet that challenge: Keeping Longboat "Longboat".
+Alt: The purpose of the Vision Plan is to anticipate trends and issues that will impact the Key and propose strategies that will ensure Longboat remains a high quality community.